creativescala/creative-scala/src/pages/expressions/index.md

 uninteresting: Unit = ()
 ~~~

-While `void` is simply a syntax we use when writing a method,
+While `void` is simply a syntax,
-`Unit` is an acutal type with an actual value `()`.
+`Unit` is an actual type with a single value, `()`.
-Having a proper type and value allows us to reason about imperative
+Having an actual type and value allows us to reason about
+code that evaluates to `Unit` with
-side-effecting code using the same semantics as functional code.
+the same principles we use for functional code.
 It is essential for a language like Scala that bridges the
 worlds of the imperative and the functional.

 We have so far seen two imperative-style methods that return `Unit`:
 the `println` method from the Scala standard library,
 and Doodle's `draw` method.
 Each of these methods does something useful
-when we call it, but neither returns a useful result:
+but neither returns a useful result:

 ~~~ scala
 scala> val alsoUninteresting = draw(Circle(10))